alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`

-- Run the `./Create_VNET.ps1` script, providing the DSG ID when prompted.
+- Run the `./Create_VNET.ps1 -sreId <SRE ID>`, where the SRE ID is the one specified in the config

 - The deployment will take around 20 minutes.
 Most of this is deploying the virtual network gateway.